We are running studies ONLINE!

 Your children can participate in as many online research games as they want.
 Days and times are flexible to your schedule.

-Rule Understanding Study: For 4-year-olds.
+Children’s Rule Understanding: Online study for 4-year-old children.
 Click here to sign up!

 Current Research Topics

 To learn more, check out our annual newsletters!

 Our campus lab is currently closed due to COVID-19 restrictions on human participant research.
 If you are a parent interested in coming to the lab, or a school interested in finding out more about how to partner with us, email us at the address below.
 Someone will contact you once we are open again:

 If you are interested in participating in our research you can register your family on the Child Development Labs website here.

 When a study comes up that your child is the right age for, we give you a call or send you an email, describing that particular study in detail.
 If you have the interest and time to participate at that point, we schedule an appointment.